Blaggers ITA: The Blaggers

+Blaggers ITA

+The first release under the new name was the "It's Up To You" 7" single in 1990.
+The band had several releases on the independent Words of Warning label, including the album United Colors Of Blaggers ITA in 1993.

-In 1993 they signed a record deal with EMI and enjoyed some commercial success with three minor hit singles.
-Stresss and Oxygen benefitted from promotional videos, while Abandon Ship saw an appearance on The Word.
+The same year, they signed a record deal with EMI subsidiary Parlophone and enjoyed some commercial success with three minor hit singles.
+Stresss and Oxygen benefitted from promotional videos, while Abandon Ship saw a live TV appearance on Channel 4's The Word.

 The record deal resulted in some criticism due to EMI's status as a major label and large corporation, and its former links with the arms trade.
+An anonymous leaflet entitled "DIY not EMI" circulated in London, highlighting the contradictions of an anti-racist band signing to a label with investments in the apartheid regime in South Africa.

 In a debate strongly echoed four years later in the case of Chumbawamba, the band justified the move with the argument that the financial and promotional support of EMI would enable their political message to reach a wider public; they also argued that the deal gave the band more money to spend on political causes.
 For example, money earmarked for promotional events was used on full page adverts in the national music press promoting direct physical anti-fascist action, while creative use of tour support funds went to aid political groups throughout the country.

+In January 1993, the band bootlegged their early recordings for EMI and released a 7" single under the name of Ramraiders ITA.

+In July 1993, the group embarked on a high-profile ten date UK tour supporting Manic Street Preachers, sharing the front page of the New Musical Express with the group and other support act Credit to the Nation.

-In mid 1993, the group embarked on a high-profile UK tour supporting Manic Street Preachers.
-In July 1993, frontman Matty Blagg allegedly punched Melody Maker writer Dave Simpson, as a consequence of Simpson stating that Matty could never reform his fascist past (as a teenager Matty had been associated with the British Movement but while in prison was enlightened by another prisoner and subsequently dedicated the rest of his life to educating others) resulting in a court appearance and the case being dismissed.
+At the afterparty following the first date of the tour in Leeds, frontman Roberts allegedly punched Melody Maker writer Dave Simpson, as a consequence of Simpson stating that Roberts could never reform his fascist past, resulting in a court appearance and the case being dismissed.
 No trial took place.
-The incident led to the cancellation of festival slots (inc. main stage slots at Reading and Glastonbury), an effective boycott by the music press, and the consequent cancellation of their EMI contract.
+The incident led to the cancellation of festival appearances (including main stage slots at Reading and Glastonbury), and an effective boycott by the music press.

-Shortly afterwards Matty Roberts left the band, which for a short time continued without him.
-Roberts died on 22 February 2000.
+These events overshadowed the release of the group's final album, Bad Karma, in September 1994 and the ensuing tour supporting Pop Will Eat Itself.
+Blaggers ITA were dropped from EMI later that year.

+The group released four singles on independent labels in 1995.
+A press release for the Damaged Goods label remarked on the band's return to an indie:

+Roberts left Blaggers ITA in June 1995, stating he was depressed and felt he was "holding the band back".
+The group continued without him, but by 1996 Blaggers ITA had called it a day.